Before I came to Georgetown, Penang, I had images of the colorful colonial houses, the street art, and the hawker foods in my mind.

 Read our Malaysia Travel Guide for travel tips about this country.

 I’ve never been to India, so walking through an Indian bazaar is something cool.
 The area covers three streets – Lebuh Queen, Lebuh Chulia and Jalan Pasar.

 Just getting into photography and need tips?
 You’ll love these iPhone apps to create kick ass shots

-Places of Worship
+Places of Worship – Penang Photo Walks

 In fact, there’s a single street in Georgetown called the Jalan Masjid Kapitan Keling Street, where different places of worship are harmoniously co-existing.
 Hence, it is also known as the Harmony Street.

 Want to learn how to photograph landscapes?
 You might want to check out what I feel is the best photography tutorial ever

 Street markets define the character that is Asia.
 I came upon one along the area of Jalan Chowrasta and Penang Road.

-The Nature Side
+The Nature Side of Penang

 Georgetown may not be the part of Penang to enjoy nature but there are a few corners of the city where you can see greens and the sea.